Lefyd24/Forest-Fire-Smoke-Detection/models/model_chris_0908/model_analysis.md

 `Validation Metrics`

-<span style='color:green'>Precision</span>: Starts off relatively high and remains stable throughout the epochs.
+* **Precision** : Starts off relatively high and remains stable throughout the epochs.
 This suggests that, of the predicted positive cases, a good proportion is indeed positive.<br>
-<span style='color:green'>Recall</span>: Shows a slight increase initially and then stabilizes.
+* **Recall**: Shows a slight increase initially and then stabilizes.
 This indicates that the model's ability to identify all relevant instances improves slightly and then maintains its performance.<br>
-<span style='color:orange'>mAP@0.5 [^1] </span>: Displays a similar trend as Recall, with a slight increase initially, followed by stabilization.
+* **mAP@0.5** [^1]: Displays a similar trend as Recall, with a slight increase initially, followed by stabilization.
 A higher mAP@0.5 means the model has good precision and recall at an Intersection over Union (IoU) threshold of 0.5.<br>
-<span style='color:orange'>mAP@0.5:0.95 [^1] </span>: This metric gives an average mAP over multiple IoU thresholds.
+* **mAP@0.5:0.95** [^1]: This metric gives an average mAP over multiple IoU thresholds.
 It also shows a steady increase, suggesting consistent improvements in model accuracy across various IoU thresholds.
 <br>

 `Conclusion`: